The ADHD Version

 He has been a frequent guest on NPR, and writes for the creative business site PSFK, the Huffington Post, TheRoot.com, TheGrio.com and EbonyJet.com, among others.
 He has hosted artist interviews for BET/CentricTV, and was a panelist at SXSW 2009 and SXSW 2010, where he interviewed seminal black punk band Death.
 He’s also spoken at CMJ in both 2009 and 2013, and at the Indiana University’s Black Rock Conference.

-He is currently Director of Content at the Brand Activation Association, Inc., where he works with Fortune 500 brands on conferences, content and research.
+He is currently Director of Marketing at the Brand Activation Association, Inc., where he works with Fortune 500 brands on conferences, content and research.
 Other brands he’s worked with include Urbanworld Film Festival and Citibank.
 He marketed and distributed Bridgett M. Davis’ debut feature film, Naked Acts, which made money from its theatrical release in New York City—a rarity among indie films–and is now available on DVD and Netflix.

 *Too long; didn’t read